ADM228/SNES-FM/README.md

 The engine is not realtime since the SPC700 is slow af, the engine generates all the instruments before playing a song.

-It is being currently developed and tested on https://github.com/devinacker/bsnes-plus because of its accuracy and debugging features, so, if it doesn't work on Snes9x or (why the f*ck would you use that) ZSNES, use bsnes, bsnes+, higan or ares.
+It is being currently developed and tested on [bsnes+](https://github.com/devinacker/bsnes-plus) and [Mesen 2](https://github.com/sourmesen/mesen2) because of their accuracy and debugging features, so, if it doesn't work on your emulator, use bsnes, bsnes+, higan, ares, or Mesen 2.